dustyrat/post-it/README.md

 All methods use the request_body column for requests.

 Usage:
-  post-it [command] <url> [flags]
+post-it [command] <url>

 Available Commands:
 DELETE      The DELETE method deletes the specified resource.
 GET         The HTTP GET method requests a representation of the specified resource.
 HEAD        The HEAD method asks for a response identical to that of a GET request, but without the response body.
 PATCH       The PATCH method is used to apply partial modifications to a resource.
 POST        The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server.
 PUT         The PUT method replaces all current representations of the target resource with the request payload. help        Help about any command

 Flags:
   -c, --connections int          Concurrent connections (default 10)